-For help with clinical trial coordination, from contract negotiation and IRB protocol submission to the enrollment of subjects, the collection of data, and study close out—contact the clinical research facilitators at the IU Enterprise Clinical Research Operations (ECRO):
+For help with clinical trial coordination, from contract negotiation and IRB protocol submission to the enrollment of subjects, the collection of data, and study close out—contact the clinical research facilitator at the IU Enterprise Clinical Research Operations (ECRO):

 Ronda McNamee, RN, BSN, CCRC